YuanpengHou/MoneyDiary/README.md

 ## Spring MVC

+**Spring**

 The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.

+**Spring Web MVC**

-Spring Web MVC - the Spring Web MVC framework provides Model-View-Controller (MVC) architecture and ready components that can be used to develop flexible and loosely coupled web applications.
+The Spring Web MVC framework provides Model-View-Controller (MVC) architecture and ready components that can be used to develop flexible and loosely coupled web applications.
 The MVC pattern results in separating the different aspects of the application (input logic, business logic, and UI logic), while providing a loose coupling between these elements.

 - The Model encapsulates the application data and in general they will consist of POJO.